farsightsec/axamd_client/README.md

 ```

 The client may also be used programmatically.
 It is compatible with both
 Python 2 and Python 3.
-The client raises `axamd.ProblemDetails` excepetions
+The client raises `axamd.ProblemDetails` exceptions
 from server errors corresponding to the internet draft
 [draft-ietf-appsawg-http-problem-03](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-03).
 For full details, invoke: